The Kinesis connector provides access to Amazon AWS Kinesis Streams.

 less than one second’s worth of records is buffered, then the queue may not be

 able to operate at full capacity.
 With the default

 100ms, a queue size of 100kB per shard should be sufficient.
 The

 queue limit = (number of shards * queue size per shard) / record size

 E.g. for 200Bytes per record and 8 shards, a queue limit of 4000 is a good starting point.
 If the queue size limits throughput (below 1MB per second per shard), try increasing the queue limit slightly.

-To override the AWS endpoint, taking the producer for example, set the
+To override the AWS endpoint, set the

 AWSConfigConstants.AWS_REGION properties.
 The region will be used to sign the endpoint URL.